 ESA Arctic Weather Satellite

-ESA’s Arctic Weather Satellite is an initial prototype mission that aims to demonstrate the usefulness of radiometric measurements to improve weather forecasts in the Arctic region and globally.
+ESA’s Arctic Weather Satellite is a successful prototype mission that has demonstrated the value of radiometric measurements for improving weather forecasts in the Arctic region and globally.

 OHB Sweden is the mission prime contractor for the Arctic Weather Satellite, providing the satellite platform and system integration.
-AAC Omnisys, part of the AAC Clyde Space group, have delivered a cutting-edge weather sensor payload to OHB Sweden which has been successfully integrated into their InnoSat platform.
-AAC Clyde Space has been contracted to deliver the Sirius command and data handling units and the Starbuck power system, with mission specific customization.
+AAC Omnisys, part of the AAC Clyde Space group, delivered a cutting-edge microwave radiometer, which was successfully integrated into OHB Sweden’s InnoSat platform.
+AAC Clyde Space also delivered the SIRIUS command and data handling unit and the STARBUCK power system, with mission-specific customization from its Uppsala site.

 Weather Payload